dwang88/BarcodeAPI/README.md

 # BarcodeAPI

-Uses Expo barcode scanner to return a value and a list of ingredients of that product
+Uses Expo barcode scanner to return the product name and a list of ingredients using OpenFoodFacts API